 At Mayo Clinic, we recognize how difficult it can be for residents to complete their training, move to a new city and join a subspecialty division for the first time.
 Beginning in July 2017, the Neonatal-Perinatal Medicine Fellowship will start July 7 in accordance with the council's recommendations.

 If you, the prospective candidate, have any questions or concerns about this change in start date and what it might mean for you, refer to the CoPS statement or contact the fellowship's educational program coordinator at 507-538-5864.

 The Neonatal-Perinatal Medicine Fellowship achieved its initial accreditation from the Accreditation Council for Graduate Medical Education in 2008.
 In 2011, it received a five-year accreditation cycle.

-The Neonatal-Perinatal Medicine fellowship fulfills the requirements for subspecialty training in neonatal-perinatal medicine prescribed by the American Board of Pediatrics.
-Graduates are qualified to sit for the Neonatal-Perinatal Medicine subspecialty certification examination.
+The Neonatal-Perinatal Medicine Fellowship fulfills the three-year requirement for subspecialty training in neonatal-perinatal medicine as stated by the Sub-board of Neonatal-Perinatal Medicine of the American Board of Pediatrics.
+Graduates are qualified to sit for the neonatal-perinatal medicine subspecialty certification examination.

-Established in 1977 by Fredric Kleinberg, M.D., the Division of Neonatal Medicine has seen steady growth in its clinical practice and in its contribution to research and education here at Mayo Clinic.
-The fellowship program in Neonatal-Perinatal Medicine achieved its initial accreditation in 2008 and in 2011 received a five-year accreditation cycle from the ACGME.
+Established in 1977 by Fredric Kleinberg, M.D., the Division of Neonatal Medicine has seen steady growth in its clinical practice and its contribution to research and education at Mayo Clinic.

-Going forward, it is anticipated that one fellow will complete this program annually.
+Going forward, it is anticipated that one fellow will complete this fellowship annually.